 With a mIx of theory learning in the classroom or alternative venue and practical on location, you'll have ample time to find out how to use your camera including hands-on practice, with handouts and assignments to take home to refine your skills - practice makes perfect!

 How do I get my camera out of Auto mode?

-If you've been using your camera on Auto, or trying various settings with mixed results, this workshop will give you a good foundation in photography in just one day.
+If you're a beginner and you've been using your camera on Auto, or trying various settings with mixed results, this workshop will give you a good foundation in photography in just one day.

 Don't have a camera yet?
 We're happy to provide a loan camera, free of charge, on many of our workshops.
-If there's one available you'll be able to reserve it when you click Book Now.
+If there's one available you'll be able to reserve it when you click 'Book Now'.

 Content: Learn how to create blurred backgrounds in your portrait and close-up shots to make your subject really stand out, and take detailed landscape photos, by shooting in Aperture Priority.
 Find the fastest way to access your camera's features, how shutter speed affects your photos and how to avoid camera shake by adjusting ISO.

 f-stops - we'll tell you what these are and how to use them creatively to create both that dreamy background blur and to ensure your landscape is all in focus

 Focussing - we'll show you how to make your camera focus in exactly the correct place to get those elusive shots with pinpoint accuracy

 White Balance - how to change the colours in your photo if they're not what you see or what you want